ibm-cloud-docs/cis/security-features.md

 ## IP Firewall
 {:#cis-ip-firewall}

-IBM Cloud Internet Services offers several tools for controlling your traffic so that you protect your domains, URLs, and directories against volumes of traffic, certain groups of requesters, and particular requesting IPs.
+{{site.data.keyword.cis_full_notm}} offers several tools for controlling your traffic so that you protect your domains, URLs, and directories against volumes of traffic, certain groups of requesters, and particular requesting IPs.
 This section details the tools available.

 ### IP Rules
 {:#cis-ip-rules}